Special Interest Groups

 About ISSTD Special Interest Groups

 ISSTD Special Interest Groups (SIGs) are open to all ISSTD Members who have specific interest in certain areas of the field.
 ISSTD SIGs have been developed by members for members, and are geared to provide ISSTD members with particular in-depth interest in certain areas related to trauma and dissociation.
 As a member in good standing, you are entitled to join as many SIGs as you’d like.
 Information about the various SIGs can be found below.
+Please note that you must be an ISSTD member in order to join a SIG.

 Currently Active Special Interest Groups